The Best Apprenticeships In The UK

 In this fun video, Chris, an apprentice at IBM explains why he chose the apprenticeship path instead of going to university.

-Modern apprenticeships have been divided into four different levels: intermediate, advanced, higher and degree apprenticeships.
+Today's apprenticeships have been divided into four different levels: intermediate, advanced, higher and degree apprenticeships.
 Look below for a short overview of each programme level…

 Intermediate apprenticeships (level 2)

-Intermediate apprenticeships, which are also referred to as level 2 schemes, are the initial level of modern apprenticeship.
+Intermediate apprenticeships, which are also referred to as level 2 schemes, are the initial level of apprenticeship.